Jorge Sanjinés

-Jorge Sanjinés (born 31 July 1936) is a Bolivian film director and screenwriter.
+Jorge Sanjinés Aramayo (born 31 July 1936) is a Bolivian film director and screenwriter.
 He founded the production group Grupo Ukamau.
 He won the ALBA Prize for Arts in 2009.

 Film career

 Born in La Paz, Bolivia, Jorge Sanjinés brings highly political films of a revolutionary aesthetic to peasant and working-class audiences in the Andean highlands.
 The films that characterized the 'New Latin American Cinema' or Third Cinema provided an alternative to First (Capitalist) Cinema, making the social collective act as the protagonists of these films rather than an individual hero.

 The 1969 film Blood of the Condor (Yawar Mallku) by Sanjinés reveals the story of the undisclosed sterilization of Andean Indian women by a "Progress Corps" (standing in for the American Peace Corps) clinic.
 This film is thought to have led to the expulsion of the Peace Corps from Bolivia in an act of anti-imperialist cultural nationalism by the indigenous people.

-After showings of Yawar Mallku, Sanjinés learned that many peasants had criticism about the difficulty of his films due to the use of flashback for narration, as his film-making was greatly influenced by European art cinema, and about the lack of attention to denouncing the causes of the indigenous peoples' issues.
+After showings of Yawar Mallku, Sanjinés learned that many peasants had criticised the difficulty of his films due to the use of flashbacks for narration, as his film-making was greatly influenced by European art cinema and the lack of attention to denouncing the causes of the Indigenous peoples' issues.
 He took this into account when making his next film, called El coraje del pueblo (The Courage of the People), in 1971, about the Massacre of San Juan.
 El coraje del pueblo worked with untrained actors, many of them peasants themselves.
 This marked the beginning of a stage in Sanjinés's career characterized by filming "with the people."

-His next film, El enemigo principal (1973) explores the effects of U.S. imperialism through the relationship between wealthy landowners and the indigenous peasant population.
+His next film, El enemigo principal (1973), explores the effects of U.S. imperialism through the relationship between wealthy landowners and the indigenous peasant population.

 Jorge Sanjinés worked under strained film-making conditions, with limited funding, few production facilities, and little Bolivian movie tradition to draw upon.

 Problems of Form and Content in Revolutionary Cinema

-"Problems of Form and Content in Revolutionary Cinema" is a film manifesto written by Jorge Sanjinés in 1976 as a part of the Third Cinema Latin American film movement.
+"Problems of Form and Content in Revolutionary Cinema" is a film manifesto by Jorge Sanjinés in 1976 as a part of the Third Cinema Latin American film movement.
 This manifesto, along with Glauber Rocha’s “Aesthetic of Hunger” (1965), Julio García Espinosa’s "For an Imperfect Cinema" (1969), and "Toward a Third Cinema" (1969) by Fernando Solanas and Octavio Getino. are accredited to creating the Third Cinema movement.